 When Should I Replace My Siding Outright?

-While some issues can be addressed with repair services, there are situations where replacing the whole vinyl siding material is the best action to take.
-As stated above, it’s essential to consider this measure when the following applies.
+While some issues can be addressed with repair services, there are situations where vinyl siding replacement or full siding installation is the best action to take.
+As stated above, it’s essential to consider this measure when the following applies:

 • Your siding has exceeded 20 to 30 years and generally shows widespread wear.